achieve-lab/assertion_data_for_LLM/README-updated.md

     ./harm --vcd ../verilog/arb2/arb2.vcd --conf ../verilog/arb2/arb2.xml --generate-config --vcd-r 2 --vcd-ss arb2_bench
     ./harm --vcd ../verilog/arb2/arb2.vcd --conf ../verilog/arb2/arb2.xml --sva --dump-to ../verilog/arb2/ --vcd-r 2 --vcd-ss arb2_bench

-You can fing more about HARM here.
+You can find more about HARM here.

 ### JasperGold
 [JasperGold](https://www.cadence.com/en_US/home/tools/system-design-and-verification/formal-and-static-verification.html) is the formal functional verification software.
 Jasper verifies the assertions provided and reports if they're proven and covered.
 We used **Jasper 2022.06 version**.
 This is an example to run the command for arbiter2.